esphome/aioesphomeapi/README.rst

 An optional cython extension is available for better performance, and the module will try to build it automatically.

-The extension requires a C compiler and the Python development headers, if they are not available the module will fall back to the pure Python implementation.
+The extension requires a C compiler and Python development headers.
+The module will fall back to the pure Python implementation if they are unavailable.

-Building the extension can be disabled by setting the environment variable ``SKIP_CYTHON`` to ``1``.
+Building the extension can be forcefully disabled by setting the environment variable ``SKIP_CYTHON`` to ``1``.

 Usage
 -----